Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Acknowledgments

 \section{Acknowledgments}

 This study was partially supported by the French National Research Agency (ANR) in the framework of the Investissement d’Avenir Program through Labex CAMI (ANR-11- LABX-0004).
+This work was supported in part by the National Key Research and Development Program of China under Grant 2022YFE0116700.
 The first author is grateful for the support of China Scholarship Council (CSC Grant No. 201906090389)

 \biboptions{authoryear}